 SUBJECT: Invitation to Join GTU

 Dear <Student Name>--

 Congratulations!
-You are among a select group of <Your School> students who will be invited this semester to membership in Gamma Theta Upsilon, the international honor society in geography.
+You are among a select group of <Your School> students who will be invited this semester to membership in Gamma Theta Upsilon, the International Geographical Honor Society.
 This is indeed a significant honor extended only to top students and it is based on your excellent academic work to date.
 For more information, visit the national GTU Website at http://www.gammathetaupsilon.org/.

 Soon you will receive an official letter notifying you of how to accept membership in Gamma Theta Upsilon.
 If you do not receive your letter by <Set a Date> please contact <Chapter Advisor's Name>.

-Our initiation ceremony will be held at <Time/Date> .
-New GTU initiates receive a handsome certificate suitable for framing, an ID card, and a year's subscription to the Geographical Bulletin.
+Our initiation ceremony will be held at <Time/Date>.
+New GTU initiates receive a handsome certificate suitable for framing and an ID card.
 Initiates are also eligible to apply for one of five $1000 national GTU scholarships awarded annually.

 Again, congratulations on an honor well-deserved.
 We hope you will accept our invitation to join Gamma Theta Upsilon.

 (printed on university stationary and sent by mail or handed to student)